-Scoping Mission on the Correlates of Decline in Early Marriage of Girls in Bihar: The Centre undertook the scoping mission on the request of UNICEF Bihar.
-The report of the mission while trying to identify drivers of change presented an outline of a larger study to understand the phenomenon.
+Scoping Mission on the Correlates of Decline in Early Marriage of Girls in Bihar: The Centre undertook the scoping mission at UNICEF Bihar's request.
+While trying to identify drivers of change, the report of the mission presented an outline of a larger study to understand the phenomenon.

-Preparation of Reference Material for Gram Panchayat Functionaries: During 2016 and 2017, the Centre made a major contribution by successfully completing a large project for the Department of Panchayati Raj, Government of India, by preparing a set of 20 booklets, both in Hindi and English, which are self-study material for functionaries, both elected representatives as well as officials of the Gram Panchayat.
+Preparation of Reference Material for Gram Panchayat Functionaries: During 2016 and 2017, the Centre made a major contribution by completing a large project for the Department of Panchayati Raj, Government of India, by preparing a set of 20 booklets, both in Hindi and English, which are self-study material for functionaries, both elected representatives as well as officials of the Gram Panchayat.
 UNICEF funded the project.
 The Union Minister of Panchayati Raj released the booklets during Panchayati Raj Ministers' national conference in Bhopal in 2017.
-The booklets have received high appreciation by the Central and state governments.
+The booklets have received high appreciation from the Central and state governments.

 Other Activities: In 2016 and 2017, the Centre organised two lectures – one by Dr Vishnu Bisram from the Indian Diaspora Council, New York on 100 years of the abolition of indentured labour in 2017 and another by Dr Manisha Priyam of the National University of Educational Planning and Administration on primary education in Bihar.
 The Centre collaborated with ASSERT, a research organisation of psychologists, to organise a research methodology workshop for the BA (Hons.) students of the Psychology Department of the Patna Women’s College (Patna University).
-Besides, the faculty of the Centre have delivered invited lectures, chaired sessions, participated in discussion panels, and Committees of academic institutions, civil society organisations and government bodies.
+Besides, the Centre's faculty have delivered invited lectures, chaired sessions, participated in discussion panels and Committees of academic institutions, civil society organisations and government bodies.
 The Chairperson of the Patna Centre has served in the University Advisory Committee of the Chancellor of the universities of Bihar.
-In 2016, the Centre also assisted the Chairperson of the State Assembly to revive the Bihar Chapter of the Commonwealth Parliamentary Forum by anchoring the first meeting of the elected representatives of the state legislative Assembly and the Legislative Council, and also organising an interface between the Forum and the civil society.
+In 2016, the Centre also assisted the Chairperson of the State Assembly to revive the Bihar Chapter of the Commonwealth Parliamentary Forum by anchoring the first meeting of the elected representatives of the state legislative Assembly and the Legislative Council and also organising an interface between the Forum and the civil society.